- Generic vs. Specific Job Descriptions: Which is better? - November 21, 2024

 Example of bias in a sentence: “Approve all man hours under his/her area of responsibility.”

-Recommended alternative: staff hours
+Recommended alternative: staff hours, people hours, work time

-22. Master/Slave
+21. Master/Slave

 Type of Biased Language: Racial Bias

 The terms “master” and “slave” are discouraged for discriminatory undertones related to times of slavery.
 Tech firms are among people who have stopped using “master/slave”.
 The timeline for removing master-slave bias is detailed in Ongig’s blog.
-The Story Behind “Master-Slave” Being Excluded by (Most) Tech Firms
+The Story Behind “Master-Slave” Being Excluded by (Most) Tech Firms.

 Example of bias in a sentence: “Experience with master/slave architectures.”